Saudi Arabian art: Bait Al-Hodaif

-It is a small art museum and a non-profit art organization based in Jeddah.
+Bait Al-Hodaif is a small art museum and a non-profit art organization based in Jeddah.
 It is made up of 14 rooms that display art pieces from the 1910s to the 1980s.
-It aims at promoting the culture of art in Saudi Arabia by holding many events and exhibitions.
+It aims to promote the culture of art in Saudi Arabia by holding many events and exhibitions.

 Shara Art Fair

 Shara Art Fair is an art exhibition organized by the Saudi Art Council.
-It is specialized in showcasing a collection of artistic paintings and pieces from different areas and fields.
+It specializes in showcasing a collection of artistic paintings and pieces from different areas and fields.
 The fair aims at marketing new artists and selling their products as well as supporting emerging artists.

 Canvash Studio

-Canvash is an art studio and exhibition established by the Saudi Artist, Maysa bint Ahmed Al-Ruwaished.
-The studio, that located in the Eastern province of Saudi Arabia, aims to reflect the culture of the Saudi society.
+Canvash is an art studio and exhibition established by the Saudi artist Maysa bint Ahmed Al-Ruwaished.
+The studio, located in the Eastern province of Saudi Arabia, aims to reflect the culture of the Saudi society.
 Moreover, the studio holds a number of workshops to educate Saudi young artists and spread the culture of art appreciation.

+The Misk Art Institute

+Launched in 2017, the Misk Art Institute (MAI) is the artistic division of the MiSK Foundation.
+MAI led the Saudi pavilion at the 2019 Venice Biennale, organizing an exhibition by the Jeddah-based Saudi artist Zahrah Al Ghamdi.
+From 3 December 2020 to 28 February 2021, MAI organized Mukooth, an exhibition featuring emerging Saudi artists including Muhannad Shono, Alaa AlGhufaili, Saad AlHowede, Ayman Zedani and Hmoud Al-Attawi.

-Arts Academies
+Arts academies

 Three academies dedicated to arts, heritage, and music, will be established in the country to receive students and trainees applications.
 The academies come as part of the Quality of Life Program initiatives and will be offering qualifications in arts.

+Cinema

+The introduction of theatres into Saudi Arabia's cultural scene was orchestrated by the employees of the Arabian-American Oil Company, now better known as Aramco, at their residential complexes located in the city of Dhahran.
+The wider trend of cinema-going in the Kingdom emerged during the 1930s and its popularity continued well into the early 1980s.
+During the 1950s, outdoor cinemas popped up across several Saudi cities, involving screenings in open spaces around homes, of which were named after their respective owners.
+Until the late 1970s, movie theatres were only shown to male audiences in various sports clubs; however, in 2017, cinemas were officially permitted to operate in the Kingdom.